nlpodyssey/spago/cmd/ner/README.md

 I felt the need to achieve gratification as quickly as possible, so I opted to use the state-of-the-art pre-trained model released with the [Flair](https://github.com/flairNLP/flair) library, instead of training one from scratch.

-You got it, I wrote a program to import the parameters (weights and bias) of Flair into spaGO structures.
+You got it, we can import the parameters (weights and bias) of Flair into spaGO structures thanks to the amazing [GoPickle](https://github.com/nlpodyssey/gopickle) module.
+If you are curious, [this](https://github.com/nlpodyssey/spago/blob/main/pkg/nlp/sequencelabeler/flair_converter.go) is the conversion script.
+It is a bit chaotic but here the spirit was done is better than perfect ;)

 Currently, the following models have been converted and are available: